 The trial courts include Boston Municipal Court, which hears smaller criminal and civil cases, traffic infractions, and civil protection orders within the city of Boston; district courts, which handle the same types of matters across the state; juvenile court, which oversees adoptions, protective orders, and juvenile crime; land court, which hears real estate and property law matters; the probate and family court; housing court, which handles evictions, small claims, and civil actions involving property damage; and the superior courts, which hear major civil and criminal cases.

 Decisions in any of these courts may be appealed to the second tier, the appeals court.
 This court decides whether the judges' decisions in the trial courts should stand.

 Decisions of the appeals court may be appealed to the third tier, the Supreme Judicial Court.
 This is the state' highest court, which also handles administrative tasks such as bar admissions and lawyer disciplinary matters.

 When faced with a legal issue, contacting an experienced attorney is always the best bet.
-At LawInfo you can search for a skilled, Lead Counsel Rated Massachusetts attorney by location and by practice area.
-We have Massachusetts attorneys who dedicate their practice to specific areas of the law, so you will not only find an attorney, but an attorney who is knowledgeable to help you with your particular legal issue.
+At LawInfo you can search for a skilled, Lead Counsel Rated Massachusetts attorney by location and by practice area to find the right attorney for you.